somedatapacket/docs.humio.com/content/getting_started/views.md

 when writing queries.
 The only thing you can't do is use aggregate functions like e.g. {{% function "groupBy" %}} or {{% function "count" %}}.

-Here is an example view with two connections with a filter applied to each:
+Here is an example virtual repository with two connections with a filter applied to each:

 | Repository         | Filter           |
 |--------------------|------------------|